have you ever thought about,

 I have.

-It’s what I like to do—ask questions.
+It’s what I like to do — ask questions.

 Sometimes these questions are trivial.
 But most of the time I intend for these questions to unpack something that maybe doesn’t get a lot of thought and by doing so, hopefully uncover a little more about why society is the way it is.
-If we don’t question the things we take for granted, will we inevitably fail to question the things that ought to be interrogated?
-See, can’t help myself.

 I am also an Affiliated Investigator at the Digital Media Research Centre (DMRC) at Queensland University of Technology (QUT), which is where I completed my PhD.